Towards Cooperative Flight Control Using Visual-Attention: Introduction

 \section{Introduction}

-Imagine a pilot navigating an aircraft in low-altitude along a canyon with narrow and wide regions having unpredictable obstacles in its way.
-The pilot is in full control of navigating the aircraft.
-This constitutes a challenging flight scenario with high information density, which, depending on the pilot's level of expertise, can quickly lead to information overload and potentially induce mission-critical failure modes \cite{Deveans2009}.
+It is challenging for a pilot to control an aircraft in a cluttered environment with unpredictable obstacles resulting from the high information density.
+Depending on the pilot's level of expertise, the pilot can quickly lead to information overload and potentially induce mission-critical failure modes \cite{Deveans2009}.
 In this scenario, an intelligent agent that is trained to pilot aircraft autonomously in challenging environments can help to operate in parallel to the pilot with minimal intervention to the human maneuver, enabling air-guardian autonomy.

-Consider the pilot navigating a sharp turn in the canyon with an obstacle suddenly appearing behind the corner.
-The pilot's instinct may be to focus attention on immediate obstacle avoidance without considering further stabilizing the turn.
-This is when the guardian agent can be switched on to safely navigate the airplane with greater precision and attention to both the imminent obstacle and stable flight at the turn.
+Considering the pilot navigating to the goal positions, for example, during landing, the overloaded information on the numerous monitors may distract the attention of the pilots, which leads to instability of the aircraft control.
+This is when the guardian agent can be switched on to safely navigate the aircraft with greater attention to the stable flight when the pilot is not focused on the aircraft control.
 Achieving high levels of autonomy increases the safety of aerial robots in their cooperation with humans and other intelligent agents \cite{Lee1992,sofge2019ai}.
-An air-guardian system driven by advanced machine learning algorithms can make necessary interventions when a pilot performs poorly.
-This way, it safely co-pilots the aircraft to its destination, serving as an autopilot system \cite{Chao2007,8122757,Jackson2020}.
-The goal of the air-guardian system is to make control decisions based on the actions of the air-guardian and the pilot.
-The goal is to enable the guardian agent to minimally intervene when the pilot's decisions and attention may cause an unsafe consequence.
+An air-guardian system driven by advanced machine learning algorithms can make necessary interventions when a pilot performs poorly and is distracted by overloaded information.
+In this way, it safely co-pilots the aircraft to its destination, serving as an autopilot system \cite{Chao2007,8122757,Jackson2020}.